buddydudedev/buddydudedev/README.md

-# ✌️ I'm Devon Ducharme, welcome to my GitHub! 🐙
+# ✌️ I'm Devon, welcome to my GitHub! 🐙

 👋 *I appreciate you stopping by but I'm currently in the process of updating my portfolio and reconstructing this page.
 Check back in soon!* 🚧